AM311/Cybersecurity_Report/home.md

 In this guide many details will be omitted since the configuration of an OS is not the main goal of the document; it will be just given an outline of the main settings that are needed for each machine and the ways to achieve them.

 The **Kali** machine does not require particular configurations: it is only needed that it can communicate in the same network of the domain PCs, so it requires a proper IP address, either assigned statically or dinamically by the DHPC.
-Moreover,
+Moreover, `metasploit` needs to be installed along with some additional packets and libraries like `impacket` and `kiwi`.

+d